cobbler/cobbler.github.io/manuals/2.6.0/3/2/8_-_Replication.md

 meta: 2.6.0
 ---

-<pre><code>cobbler replicate --help
+{% highlight bash %}
-</code></pre>
+cobbler replicate --help

-<p>Replication works by downloading the configuration from one cobbler
+{% endhighlight %}

-server into another.
-It is useful for Highly Available setups, disaster recovery, support of multiple geographies, or for load balancing.</p>
+Replication works by downloading the configuration from one cobbler server into another.
+It is useful for Highly Available setups, disaster recovery, support of multiple geographies, or for load balancing.

-<pre><code>cobbler replicate --master=master.example.org
+{% highlight bash %}
-</code></pre>
+cobbler replicate --master=master.example.org

-<p>With the default arguments, only distribution and profile metadata
+{% endhighlight %}

-are synchronized.
+With the default arguments, only distribution and profile metadata are synchronized.
 Without any of the other sync flags (described below) it is assumed data backing these objects (such as kernels/initrds, etc) are already accessible.
-Don't worry though, cobbler can help move those over too.</p>
+Don't worry though, cobbler can help move those over too.

-<h2>Transferring More Than Just Metadata</h2>
+## Transferring More Than Just Metadata

-<p>Cobbler can transfer mirrored trees, packages, snippets, kickstart
+Cobbler can transfer mirrored trees, packages, snippets, kickstart templates, and triggers as well.
+To do this, just use the appropriate flags with cobbler replicate.

-templates, and triggers as well.
-To do this, just use the appropriate flags with cobbler replicate.</p>
+{% highlight bash %}

-<pre><code>[root@localhost mdehaan]# cobbler replicate --help
+[root@localhost mdehaan]# cobbler replicate --help
 Usage: cobbler [options]

 Options: